mu-semtech/delta-notifier/README.md

   - `options.gracePeriod`: Only send the response after a certain amount of time.
 This will group changes in the future.
   - `options.ignoreFromSelf`: Don't inform about changes that originated from the microservice to be informed (based on the hostname).

+### Delta messages cache

+The incoming delta messages are cached, since a match can cross multiple incoming delta messages.
+The timeout of this cache can be configured in ms using the `CACHE_TIMEOUT` environment variable.

 ## Delta formats

 The delta may be offered in multiple formats.
 Versions should match the exact string.
 Specify `options.resourceFormat` to indicate the specific resourceformat.